skramm/cpphtmltags/docs/dev_info.md

 https://www.boost.org/doc/libs/1_72_0/doc/html/stacktrace/getting_started.html
 Maybe it can be used to access the caller code in case of error?

 \todo 20200326 maybe merge together printWithContent() and printTag()

-\bug 20200326 printWithContent() does not throw if called on a void or empty tag. should call addContent()
+\bug 20200326 printWithContent() does not throw if called on a void or empty tag.

-\todo 20200326 add option to change string separator (\' or \")
+Should call addContent()